 Our practice is still catching up from when we were closed during the first national lockdown and as we are a NHS committed practice we may may have a backlog.

 Please make sure you keep your appointment if you have one; it’s going to be safe and it’s important we don’t waste limited resources.
 If you can’t make an appointment, your practice may be able to offer it to someone else who really needs it.

 If you’re looking for care, you may receive initial remote advice via the phone or video call.
 This may lead to advice being given or the arrangement of an appointment if the dentist deems it necessary.
-Some routine care like a check-up might be delayed, potentially until next year unfortunately.

 Please be assured that dentists are working within the current guidelines issued by governments and are doing their best to help patients wherever possible.

 Receptionists are also doing their best to ensure that priority cases are treated as soon as possible.
 Please treat all the staff with respect.
 We know it can be stressful, but they are doing their best to help.